stvngo/LoL-Statistical-Analysis/README.md

 Group `X` represents the teams that have first baron (`firstbaron == 1`), and Group `Y` represents those who do not have first baron (`firstbaron == 0`).
 My evaluation metric is accuracy, and the significance level is **0.05**.

-The following are our hypotheses:
+The following are my hypotheses:

-**Null hypothesis**: Our model is fair.
+**Null hypothesis**: The model is fair.
 Its accuracy for teams who secured the first baron is the same as the accuracy for teams who do not.

-**Alternative hypothesis**: Our model is unfair.
+**Alternative hypothesis**: The model is unfair.
 Its accuracy for teams who have secured the first baron is NOT the same as the accuracy for teams who have not secured the first baron.

 **Test statistics**: The difference in accuracy between teams who secured first baron and teams that didn't.